 Parkinson’s disease and Huntington’s disease both involve the central nervous system.
-As a result, they affect how brain cells work, leading to symptoms such as tremors, limb stiffness, difficulty walking or talking, and cognitive or thinking problems.
+They affect how brain cells work, leading to symptoms such as tremors, limb stiffness, difficulty walking or talking, and problems with thinking.

-They both involve a brain structure known as the basal ganglia and can affect an individual’s movement, mental health, and cognitive or thinking abilities.
+They both involve a brain structure known as the basal ganglia and can affect a person’s movement, mental health, and cognitive (thinking) ability.

-There is no cure for either condition, and no currently available drugs can modify the disease courses.
-Therefore, treatment options aim to provide relief from the symptoms.
+There is no cure for either disease, and no currently available drugs can change the course of either disease.
+Available treatment options aim to relieve or reduce symptoms.

-Although both Huntington’s disease and Parkinson’s disease involve the basal ganglia, the causes of each disease are different.
+Although both Huntington’s disease and Parkinson’s disease involve the basal ganglia, the two diseases have different causes.